BFCmath/AutogradeInnovation_AIC/idea.md

 + Based on the black squared contours at the corners, we can effectively detect them and cutting the images.
 + But there are still some error from the images so we cannot rely completely on the contour detective algorithm.
 + So we will use some default pivot to check if the algorithm detecting the contour in those regions.
++ After using default pivot, if there are still some undetected contours, we will use stack appoarch to detect the contours (without using the pivot)
++ After that, if there are still some undetected contours, we will manually detect the contours based on rules.
++ And after all of that, we can finally cut the images based on some rules we have defined.
++ And also, we need to convert the position of bubbles so that it has yolov8 format for each cropped images.

+### Forth observation on the dataset

++ Some duplicate bubbles have different class.

+### Processing the error

++ Duplicated bounding boxes:
+  + We can use the IOU to detect these error bounding boxes.
++ Redundant bounding boxes:
+  + We can visuallize and define the rules to remove these error bounding boxes.
++ Missing bounding boxes:
+  + We can visuallize and define the rules to replace these error bounding boxes.